tinnan/learn-java/learn-mongodb-queryable-encryption/README.md

 1. Compile the project and run the `QueryableEncryptionTutorial.java` class in the `/java/src/main/java/com/mongodb/tutorials/qe/` directory.

-   - If you are using `maven` on the command line, you can run the following commands from the project root that contains the `pom.xml` to build and run it.

-     > **Note:** If you are using KMIP for key management, add the VM options to the `java` command.

-     ```
-     mvn clean package
-     java -jar target/queryable-encryption-tutorial.jar
-     ```

    - If you are using `gradle` on the command line, you can run the following command from the project root that contains the `gradle.build` file to